hollowdll/hakjdb/README.md

 # Overview
-kvdb is an in-memory key-value store written in go language.
+kvdb is an in-memory key-value store written in Go programming language.

 It uses a simple client-server model and is designed to be easy to use.
 It can be used as a database, session storage, or cache.
 It may not be suitable for complex needs.